Ministry of the Interior (Estonia)

 The Ministry of Internal Affairs building in the old town of Tallinn.

-The Ministry of the Interior of Estonia (Eesti Siseministeerium) is a Ministry in the Estonian Government.
-The current Minister of the Interior is Lauri Läänemets.
+The Ministry of the Interior of Estonia (Eesti Siseministeerium) is a Ministry in the Estonian Government first established in 1918, before being restored in 1991.
+The current Minister of the Interior is Igor Taro.

 In 2018, Estonia’s ministry of interior planned to introduce the world’s first digital nomad visa in accordance to celebrating its 100 years of independence.
 The purpose of this visa is to allow non-Estonians access to Estonian services from abroad.
 This is an addition to groundbreaking initiatives like e-residency and border-less banking which has listed the country as one of the most digitally advanced nations of the decade.

 List of ministers

 List of ministers of internal affairs since 1990: